 There was an agreement that to celebrate His Majesty the King 60th anniversary in succession to the throne on June 9, 2006 and the 80th anniversary of his birthday on December 5, 2007, the Buddhist monastery should be founded in the same place where the king was born.
 The proposed construction can serve as the center of spirituality.
 It can bring benefits and peace for the international communities and the humanity as a whole.
 To honor the gracious occasion, the monastery was named Wat Nawamintararachutis, The NMR Buddhist Meditation Center.

-- Duration of Project
+Timeline of the Project

 Buddhists in Massachusetts approved the proposal made by Mr. Joseph A. Milano, Thai honorary consulate in Boston.
 They had established the NMR Thai Cultural Center of Massachusetts, USA in this monastery for benefit to the Thais and the world.